hbctraining/Training-modules/Rmarkdown/lesson.md

 ### Global options

 knitr allows for global options to be set on all chunks in an [RMarkdown](http://rmarkdown.rstudio.com/) file.
 These are options that should be placed inside your `setup` chunk at the top of your RMarkdown document.
+These will be the default options used for all the code chunks in the document, however they can be modified for each code chunk.

 ```r
 opts_chunk$set(